hackle/blogger/src/raw/test-complex-keep-rest-simple.md

 Let's look at an example, a `ShoppingController` for an online shopping application.
 To calculate total sum to pay for a list of items, the business logic is as follows:

-* buyer can get discounts according to type of membership
+* buyer can get a discount according to type of membership
 * it's also possible to get a discount with a promo code
 * in case buyer qualifies for both types of discount, the better discount applies
 * however, some items are not discountable and their original price should apply